 Step 1: Cut up the pineapple

-Slice off the stem from a fresh pineapple, then slice down the outside to carefully remove the outer skin.
+Slice down the outside to carefully remove the outer skin.
 Cut the pineapple away from the core in planks, then cut the planks into small pieces.

 Step 2: Add in the onion and coconut

-Dice the red onion and add it to a large bowl with the diced pineapple.
+Dice the red onion.
 Chop the coconut by hand or with a mini chopper and throw this in the bowl, too.

 Step 3: Char the jalapeño

 Char the pepper over a stove burner until the outside has blackened and blistered patches.
-Once the pepper cools a bit, remove the seeds and veins, dice it, and add it to the bowl.
+Dice it and add it to the bowl.

 Step 4: Add the lime and combine

-Add lime juice, zest, and salt to the bowl and mix everything together.
-Let the salsa chill in the fridge for 30 minutes to an hour for the flavors to meld, then enjoy!
+Add fresh lime juice, zest, and salt to the bowl and mix everything together.
+Let the salsa chill in the fridge for 30 minutes to an hour.

 Tips:

-This just might be your new favorite salsa!
+This just might become your new favorite salsa!

-The recipe for this Spicy Pineapple Coconut Salsa is below.
-And here are a few more recipes ideas with fresh and vibrant flavors:
+The recipe for Pineapple Salsa with Jalapeño and Coconut is below.
+And here are more fresh and vibrant dishes:

-💬 How do you like this salsa?
-Please scroll down to leave a comment for me!
+💬 How do you like this spicy salsa recipe?
+Leave a comment below.

 Ingredients